stanford-ppl/spatial-lang/docs/source/accel/memories/dram.rst

 of data between the host and the accelerator.
 Data may be loaded to and from the accelerator in contiguous chunks (Tiles), or by bulk scatter and gather operations (SparseTiles).

+A dense :doc:`tile` can be created from a DRAM either using address range selection or by implicit conversion.
+When a Tile is created implicitly, it has the same address space as the entire original DRAM.

+In Spatial, DRAMs are specified outside the Accel scope in the host code.

 ----------------

 **Static Methods**